Physical Therapy Guide to Benign Paroxysmal Positional Vertigo (BPPV)

 General tips when you're looking for a physical therapist (or any other health care provider):

-- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with inner ear injuries.
+- When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people with inner ear problems.

-The following articles provide some of the best scientific evidence about the treatment of BPPV.
-The articles report recent research and give an overview of the standards of practice for treatment both in the United States and internationally.
+The following articles provide some of the best scientific evidence about treatment of BPPV.
+The articles report recent research and give an overview of the standards of practice for treatment both in the United States and around the world.
 The article titles are linked either to a PubMed abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.

-Authored by Susan J. Herdman, PT, PhD; Shannon L.G.
+Authored in 2011 by Susan J. Herdman, PT, PhD; Shannon L.G.
 Hoffman, PT, DPT; Marcia Thompson, PT, DPT; Bob Wellmon, PT, PhD, board-certified clinical specialist in neurologic physical therapy; and APTA's Section on Neurology.
-Reviewed by the editorial board.